Robert David Steele: Early life and career

-Steele's father was an executive for an oil company, and he therefore spent the first twenty years of his life in Asia and Latin America.
-He held a bachelor of arts in political science, a master's degree in international relations, and an AMP in public administration.
-He worked at the Embassy of the United States, San Salvador during the Salvadoran Civil War as a political officer.
+Steele's father was an executive for an oil company, and Steele therefore spent the first twenty years of his life in Asia and Latin America.
+He held a Bachelor of Arts in political science, a master's degree in international relations, and an Advanced Management Program in public administration.
+He worked at the United States's embassy in El Salvador during the Salvadoran Civil War as a political officer.
 He then researched artificial intelligence and cognitive strategy.

 Steele is credited with coining the terms "virtual intelligence" and "peacekeeping information".
 He called for intelligence reforms in the United States and advocated for the private sector to develop and sell such intelligence to the central government.
 He was a supporter of open-source intelligence and argued that the CIA refused to take open-source information seriously and should not be responsible for developing new systems that ran contrary to its history of secrecy.